 On Tuesday, April 17th and just in time for Earth Day, zero waste author, blogger, and speaker, Bea Johnson, arrived in DC ready for a full day of events.
-The day marked the culmination of a three-month planning effort that included stakeholders ranging from The DC Chapter of the Sierra Club, the University of the District of Columbia College of Agriculture, Urban Sustainability and Environmental Sciences (UDC CAUSES), DC Public School representatives, local environmental non-profits, and neighborhood associations among many (many) more.
+For us at (r)evolve, the day marked the culmination of a three-month planning effort that included stakeholders ranging from The DC Chapter of the Sierra Club, the University of the District of Columbia College of Agriculture, Urban Sustainability and Environmental Sciences (UDC CAUSES), DC Public School representatives, local environmental non-profits, and neighborhood associations among many (many) more.

 We traveled across the District, wanting Bea to see firsthand the challenges and successes of bringing zero waste concepts to a culturally and economically diverse population.
 We visited a DC Public School and its wonderful FoodPrints program with a curriculum that teaches young children how to grow vegetables and prepare nutritious meals.
 From there, we visited a trash trap along a tributary to the Anacostia River where the Anacostia Riverkeeper showed us how plastic bottles and other items still choke DC waterways though legislation banning plastic bags and polystyrene have reduced those particular waste streams.
 We visited MOM’s Organic Market with its limited but still impressive bulk aisle and stock of insect protein - aka crickets and meal worms.

 That evening, over 250 people packed into the UDC LEED Platinum Student Center and Ballroom to hear Bea speak about her adventures – and mishaps -- in adopting a zero waste lifestyle.
 DC Department of Public Works Director Chris Shorter joined the talk to discuss what DC is doing to help residents and businesses reduce waste.